Mlitz/Librarian-Assistant/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Follow the TDD process outlined in CLAUDE.md
+3. Follow the TDD process
 4. Ensure all tests pass
 5. Commit your changes
-6. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch
 7. Open a Pull Request

 ## Acknowledgments